Updated on January 12, 2021

-Day 6 – Glacier and wildlife Cruises or kayaking
+Day 6 of 10 Days Alaska Itinerary – Glacier and wildlife Cruises or kayaking

 When you are in Seward, the best thing you can do is go for a cruise or kayaking.
-There is plenty of options, but you, as a photographer, probably would like to go for one that allows you to take some pictures, don’t you?
+There is plenty of options, but you, as a wildlife lover or photographer, probably would like to go for one that allows you to take some pictures, don’t you?

 - Kenai Fjords Wildlife 5-Hour Cruise – Explore the protected waters and rugged coastline of Resurrection Bay.
 Experience up-close encounters with wildlife as the captain guides the vessel along massive bird rookeries and sea lion colonies with frequent sightings of whales, otters and porpoise.

 - Kenai Fjords National Park 6-Hour Cruise – Explore the world of whales, wildlife, and glaciers on an incredible cruise through the Kenai Fjords National Park.
-Enjoy the unparalleled beauty of the pristine Alaskan waters onboard a stable, high-speed catamaran with a restaurant and bar.
+Enjoy the pristine Alaskan waters’ unparalleled beauty onboard a stable, high-speed catamaran with a restaurant and bar.

 Also, check tours on viator.com, which has a wide range of exciting trips & activities in Alaska.